-Ice walks in Alberta guided tours
+Guided ice walks in Alberta

 Check out Get Your Guide and the tours they offer.
 They have a morning and afternoon Johnston Canyon Ice Walk tour, an evening Johnston Canyon Ice Walk, and a Grotto Canyon Ice Walk.
 In Jasper they also offer a 3.5 hour guided tour – which I’ve done.
 Without a guide, there is no way I would have seen or entered the cave we passed pictured below.

-The Johnston Canyon Ice Walk in Banff National Park
+Johnston Canyon Ice Walk, Banff National Park

 The Johnston Canyon Ice Walk is one of the classic winter activities in Banff.
 It’s usually very busy unless you visit early or late in the day, but don’t let that deter you.
 It’s a memorable half day adventure, no matter when you go.